Yaroslav-Naft/Revista-Web-App/README.md

 - Comment/Review text box with submit button
 - A favourite button to add specific movies to your profile
 - On individual movie pages, a link to the trailer of the movie
+- Social aspect that allows the user to follow other users
+- The ability to share to other social media
 ### Feature List:
 - Ability to filter by category/genre via dropdown list
 - Favourite button on each movie information page